-Date Event 1346 First recorded military use of gunpowder at Battle of Crécy (Hundre Years' War) 1453 Constantinople's walls destroyed by Ottoman ordnance c.
+Date Event 1346 First recorded military use of gunpowder at Battle of Crécy (Hundred Years' War) 1453 Constantinople's walls destroyed by Ottoman ordnance c.
 1470 Smaller, more transportable cannons developed in France and Burgundy; the design for siege weapons remains stable until 19th c. c.
 1525 Trace italienne designed in Northern Italy 1543 Improvements in ironworking technology make iron cannon cost-effective, although bronze is preferred until late 17th c. c.
-1625 Gustavus Adolphus of Sweden pioneers use of field artillery required to erect a wall, as doing so made a city more self-sufficient and thus lowered the cost of revolt (Tracy 2000; Wolfe 2000).
-If no local power was dominant, a city might bargain with potential aggressors or support one side in a conflict in order to improve their material interests.
-For instance, in 1159, the town of Cremona, Italy, allegedly paid Frederic Barbarossa to launch an attack against its regional rival, the neighboring city of Crema.
-In a case of a successful siege, Barabossa attacked and destroyed Crema after its citizens refused to voluntarily demolish their walls in surrender (Freed 2016, 245).
+1625 Gustavus Adolphus of Sweden pioneers use of field artillery existing walls with earthen barriers that could absorb the impact of cannon fire.
+Later versions of the design featured low and thick walls with tapered edges that gave defenders unobstructed access to fire their own artillery down on attackers.
+These new walls were tremendously effective.
+Besieging armies had to resort to encircling and starving out their adversaries, an extremely long and expensive process (Parker 1976).7